trick77/dockerflix/README.md

 ## Contributing

+Like Dockerflix?
+Please star it on Github!

 Please contribute by submitting pull requests instead of opening issues to complain that this or that doesn't work.
-No one gets paid here, so don't expect any support.
+No one gets paid here, so don't expect any real support.